One decision can change so much.

-Vincent and Steve (both pictured at right in 1987 with producer Tony Stone, far right) were close.
+Vincent and Steve (both pictured at left in 1987 with producer Tony Stone, far right) were close.
 Steve hounded him to record more songs and keep writing.
 He even gave him a loan to buy equipment so the young entrepreneur could charge his friends $40 an hour to record their music.
 Vincent wrote down everything Steve said: keep busy, stay strong, be involved.
 He kept the notes in his pants pocket, and when his friends told him he was stupid, he’d reply by saying, “No, that’s life, love your life, value your life.”
 He stopped making an easy $200 on street corners peddling drugs.
 Soon, he was turning a profit of $600 a night by hosting parties.

 Steve says the kids transform their lives because they feel a certain pride in themselves they never felt before.
 “In my opinion, they see themselves at the bottom of the hierarchy,” he told ABC in 1988.
 “Getting a kid his business cards, making him president of his own company, all of a sudden, he comes out of that hierarchy.
 You have to give a child a vision and entrepreneurship does that.”

 Four of the 18 students in the program graduated from high school.
 But Steve was just getting warmed up.